How to Enter

 5. Contact details

-Prize entries and any queries should be addressed to Jane Levi, Chair of the Sophie Coe Memorial Fund, as follows:
+Prize entries and any queries not answered in these Conditions of Entry should be addressed to Dr. Jane Levi, Chair of the Sophie Coe Memorial Fund, as follows: